JustenRickert/justenrickert.github.io/_posts/2017-09-27-competition.md

 First, lets consider some data needed for a weight loss competition.
 A contestant will have a weight, which means that we can calculate the weight at the beginning of the competition and at the end of it.
-In each competition with my cousin Shelley, we'll refer to her as $$s$$, there will be a weight for her
+In each competition with my cousin Shelly, we'll refer to her as $$s$$, there will be a weight for her
 $$s_{i}$$ at the beginning and $$s_{f}$$ at the end of the competition.
 When there are multiple competitions, the function $$\nu$$ may differ.
 The differing functions, our collection of normalizing functions, can so be denoted $$\nu_{1},
 \nu_{2}, \dots, \nu_{N}$$.

-In a simple case where there are two contestants, one being my aunt Shelley and the other being some other contestant $$c$$, we can consider the following matrix as the data structure:
+In a simple case where there are two contestants, one being my aunt Shelly and the other being some other contestant $$c$$, we can consider the following matrix as the data structure: